 There are times when Barr looks like a man among boys, surging from one side of the field to the other to track down speedy running backs with ease.
 But there are also times when he looks atrocious.
 Case-in-point; the Josh Allen hurdle on Sept.
 23 and the Sept.
 27 matchup against the Rams in which he gave up 3 touchdowns through the air.
 And most recently, the Bears game.

-These frustrating moments have ALWAYS triggered fans to question why the team isn’t using Barr’s natural abilities.
+These frustrating moments have ALWAYS triggered fans to question why the team isn’t utilizing Barr’s natural abilities.
 After all, Barr proved during his final two seasons at UCLA that he’s a great pass rusher.
 So, are the Vikings really getting all they can out of the 26 year-old?